Aaron Colvin

-Aaron Colvin (born October 2, 1991) is a former American football cornerback.
-He played college football at Oklahoma and was drafted by the Jacksonville Jaguars in the fourth round of the 2014 NFL Draft.
-He has also played for the Houston Texans.
+Aaron Colvin (born October 2, 1991) is an American former professional football cornerback.
+He played college football at Oklahoma and was selected by the Jacksonville Jaguars in the fourth round of the 2014 NFL draft.
+He also played for the Houston Texans and Washington Redskins.

-High school
+Early life

 Colvin attended Owasso High School in Owasso, Oklahoma, where he played high school football.
 He recorded 72 tackles, two interceptions while breaking up 10 passes and scoring five touchdowns in 2009.
 He was recognized as first-team All-State by both the Tulsa World and The Oklahoman in 2009, and was also the district 6A-4 defensive player of the year.

 Considered a three-star recruit by Rivals.com, he was rated as the 31st best cornerback prospect in the nation.
 He committed to Oklahoma over offers from Oklahoma State, Missouri and Tulsa.

 College career

 As a freshman, Colvin played in all 14 games, primarily on special teams and as a backup cornerback.
 He amassed 21 tackles, three for loss, three pass breakups and one forced fumble.
 In 2011, he was moved to strong safety and led the team with 84 tackles, including 4.5 for loss, and six pass breakups.
 As a junior in 2012, Colvin was moved back to cornerback.
-He started all 13 games, and finished tied for second in the Big 12 with four interceptions.
+He started all 13 games, and finished tied for second in the Big 12 Conference with four interceptions.
 He also recorded 61 tackles, including 2.5 for loss, and eleven pass breakups while earning first-team All-Big 12 honors.
 In 2013, he played in 11 games, recording 55 tackles, including five for loss, one interception and three pass breakups.
 He ended his career earning a first-team All-Big 12 selection.
+Overall, Colvin finished his Oklahoma career playing in 50 games with 36 starts, recording 234 tackles, 3.5 sacks, 5 interceptions, 23 pass deflections, 3 fumble recoveries and 1 forced fumble.

 Professional career

+Pre-draft

 On December 16, 2013, it was announced that Colvin had accepted his invitation to play in the 2014 Senior Bowl.
 On January 21, 2014, it was reported that Colvin had torn his ACL in his right knee during a Senior Bowl practice.
 At the time of his injury he was rated as the fourth best cornerback prospect in the upcoming draft by ESPN analyst Mel Kiper Jr. and was projected to be selected in the first three rounds.
 At the conclusion of the pre-draft process, Colvin was projected to be a late round pick.

 Jacksonville Jaguars

-The Jacksonville Jaguars selected Colvin in the fourth round (114th overall) of the 2014 NFL Draft.
-Colvin was the 12th cornerback drafted in 2014.
-The pick that was used to select Colvin was acquired in a trade that sent Eugene Monroe to the Baltimore Ravens.